Jump to: Margate & Broadstairs | Whitstable & Seasalter | Mersea Island | Folkestone | Camber & Rye | Hastings & St Leonards

 Where: 37 High St, West Mersea, Colchester CO5 8QA

 This fish and chip arm of the West Mersea Oyster Bar is still open and doing business.
-We enjoyed some gorgeous scampi and chips on a recent visit and they also do seafood platters to take down to the beach too.
+We loved our scampi and chips on a visit last summer, and they also do seafood platters to take down to the beach too.

 Follow them on Instagram: @Merseaislandfishbar